Considerations When Choosing a Board Game for 3 Year Olds

 The game is easy and enhances colour recognition as well as memory.
 It is interactive and will keep your child interested.
 However, the instructions are quite hard and require the help of an adult.
 It is also a good way to teach a three-year-old speech as they read out the names of the animals.
 It is also possible to use the plastic animals as toys even when not playing with the game.
 It is a great way to keep your child entertained.

 Candy Land Kingdom of Sweet Adventures

 The game consists of a board, four pawns, a set of instructions, and a card deck.
 It is best suited for three-year-olds since they are not expected to read anything.
 It is fun to play because it consists of beautiful surprises as a child races to get to the castle.
 The pawn is also interesting because it is the shape of gingerbread which is meant to keep the children interested.

 Other than teaching on colour recognition, it also teaches a kid to take turns patiently and to accept a defeat or a win gracefully.
 With this game, you use cards instead of a spinner; therefore, if used wrongly, they can succumb to tear.
 All the same, the Candy Land board game is a sure way to engage your three-year-old child.
 Since it has been in existence for decades, it is also a fun way for parents to take a trip down memory lane to their childhood games as they play with their babies.

 Orchard Toys Where’s my Cupcake?

-Parents who want to teach their children good behaviour from a tender age should check out this playing game.
+Parents who want to teach their children good behavior from a tender age should check out this playing game.
 It is fun and involves a child learning how to share, say “please” and “thank you”.
-It teaches a child how to be patient as they wait for their turn to play and also to match colours.
-At three years, the Orchard Toys Game is ideal because it is simple to learn and also a fun way to play with colourful items.
+It teaches a child how to be patient as they wait for their turn to play and also to match colors.
+At three years, the Orchard Toys Game is ideal because it is simple to learn and also a fun way to play with colorful items.
 Since children love cupcakes, then it is a great way to keep them focused.